textX/textX/docs/scoping.md

 The default behavior (default scope provider) is looking for the referenced name globally (not taking any nested model structures into account, such as nested model-packages, model-namespaces or similar).

 Other scope providers will take namespaces into account, support references to parts of the model stored in different files or even models defined by other metamodels (imported into the current metamodel).
 Moreover, scope providers exist that allow to reference model elements relative to other referenced model elements.
 For example, this can be a referenced method defined in a referenced class of an instance (with a metamodel defining classes, methods and instances of classes).

 ## Usage

-The scope providers are registered to the metamodel and can be bound to specific attributes of grammar rules:
+The scope providers are registered with a metamodel and can be bound to specific attributes of grammar rules:

  * e.g., `my_meta_model.register_scope_providers({"*.*": scoping.providers.FQN()})`